-In St.Mawes the project will focus on a row of shops and houses that overlook the harbour.
-These include ‘Pomerys Garage,’ a prominent building that the St.Just & St.Mawes Heritage Group inherited in 2016 and are now working hard to renovate as a permanent Heritage Centre.
-This building has had a fascinating history and its many usages have included being a pilchard shed, a reading room for American soldiers in WW2, accommodation for local hotel staff, a garage, artist’s studio and gig club.
+In St.Mawes the project focused on a row of shops and houses that overlook the harbour.
+These include ‘Pomerys Garage,’ a prominent building that the St.Just & St.Mawes Heritage Group co-inherited in 2016.
+The heritage group are now working hard to renovate this building as a permanent Heritage Centre.
+This building has had a fascinating history and its many usages.
+This includes being a pilchard shed, a reading room for American soldiers in WW2, accommodation for local hotel staff, a garage, artist’s studio and gig club.

 In St. Just in Roseland the project will centre on the buildings that surround the square.
 These represented the oldest part and heart of the village.